-I. Member Services
+H. Member Services

 The Member Services staff fields all member inquiries regarding eligibility, benefits, claims, programs, and access to care.
 The staff conducts welcome calls to members to educate new members about the health plan benefits.
 Member Services staff also works with the QI Department on member complaints via the PQI referral process and appeals in accordance with established policies and procedures.
 To assist in improving HEDIS scores, the Member Services Department may conduct reminder calls to members to get HEDIS services completed.
-Call abandonment data will be followed by QI in 2020 for noted improvement.